AhmedNasser1010/OrderSync/README.md

 ![ips](images/ips.png)

 ## 🔶 Description
-OrderSync us a cutting-edge ordering system meticulously crafted for developers and business owner.
+OrderSync is a cutting-edge ordering system meticulously crafted for developers and business owner.
 Seamlessly integrating into applications, it boasts a robust backend powered by Google Firebase ensuring secure authentication.
 With a blend of Google MatrialUI and JavaScript, coupled with the dynamic capailities of ReactJS, OrderSync delivers a streamlined and efficient online ordering experience.
 Simplify your development journey with OrderSync, where technology meets intuitive order management.

 ## 🔶 To Do List
 ### Project